 Opalescence Whitening: Give Your Smile a Boost

 Opalescence Xtra Boost is a conservative and minimally invasive way to treat discolored teeth, compared to tooth crowns and veneers.
-With Opalescence Xtra Boost, discolorations caused by prescription medications (tetracycline), tooth trauma and other conditions not to mention everyday living (eating and drinking certain foods and beverages, and smoking) can be effectively removed in your dentist's office.
+Discolorations caused by prescription medications (tetracycline), tooth trauma and other conditions – not to mention everyday living (eating and drinking certain foods and beverages, and smoking) – can be effectively removed in your dentist’s office.

 Opalescence Xtra Boost is a 38 percent hydrogen peroxide power bleaching gel that relies on chemistry for achieving its effects.
 Therefore, a special light is not needed to activate the whitening process.
-Praised for the sticky viscosity of the bleaching gel which keeps it in place on the teeth to be whitened Opalescence Xtra Boost also contains a patented component called PF, a mix of potassium nitrate (which reduces the risk of sensitivity associated with tooth whitening) and fluoride (which strengthens enamel and reduces the risk of cavities).
+Praised for the sticky viscosity of the bleaching gel – which keeps it in place on the teeth to be whitened – it also contains a patented component called PF, a mix of potassium nitrate (which reduces the risk of sensitivityassociated with tooth whitening) and fluoride (which strengthens enamel and reduces the risk of cavities).

-Before deciding whether Opalescence Xtra Boost in-office tooth whitening is right for you, your dentist will first conduct a comprehensive examination of your teeth and gums to ensure proper health, as well as talk with you about your oral hygiene and lifestyle habits to determine if you will benefit from tooth whitening procedures.
-This will help you and your dentist agree on the tooth whitening product or technique that's best for you.
+Before deciding whether Opalescence is right for you, your dentist will first conduct a comprehensive examination of your teeth and gums to ensure proper health, as well as talk with you about your oral hygiene and lifestyle habits to determine if you will benefit.
+This will help you and your dentist agree on the whitening product or technique that’s best for you.

 During your consultation and evaluation, your dentist also will note existing dental work, such as crowns and veneers, which will not respond to conventional whitening agents.

-To begin the whitening procedure, your gums and lips will be protected, and the starting shade of your teeth determined and recorded.
-Then, the dentist or dental assistant will apply the Opalescence Xtra Boost whitening gel to the front of your teeth, where it will remain for between 10 to 15 minutes.
-Approximately every five minutes, the gel on your teeth will be stirred to ensure maximum whitening.
+To begin the procedure, your gums and lips will be protected, and the starting shade of your teeth determined and recorded.
+Then, the dentist or dental assistant will apply the whitening gel to the front of your teeth, where it will remain for between 10 to 15 minutes.
+Approximately every five minutes, the gel on your teeth will be stirred to ensure maximum effect.

 After 10 to 15 minutes, the dentist or dental assistant will remove that application of gel using suction only, then rinse your teeth with water and dry them.

-The Opalescence Xtra Boost gel then can be applied for up to five more 10- to 15-minute sessions, depending on the whitening results desired.
+The gel then can be applied for up to five more 10- to 15-minute sessions, depending on the desired results.

 Finally, remember that tobacco products will stain teeth, even after whitening treatments.
 As such, your dentist will suggest you quit using them.

 The cost of Opalescence teeth whitening varies depending on your unique considerations, the dentist providing treatment and the location of the practice.
-On average, Opalescence whitening costs approximately $500 and treatment lasts one to two hours.
-Dental insurance does not typically offset the cost of cosmetic treatments.
+On average, Opalescence costs approximately $500 and treatment lasts one to two hours.
+(Dental insurance does not offset the cost of cosmetic treatments.)